devxoul/Then/README.md

 - **Compile error with single line closure on value types**

+    When using a single line closure on value types such as structs or enums:

     ```swift
     let value = MyStruct().then {
         $0.isThenAwesome = true
     } // Compile Error!
     ```

+    Then Swift compiler says:

     > error: Cannot convert value of type '_ -> ()' to expected argument type 'inout MyStruct -> Void'

-    A possible workaround is: Just add return statement.
+    A possible workaround is: add return statement.

     ```swift
     let value = MyStruct().then {